Light switch: Multiway switching

 Two or more light switches can be interconnected to allow control of lighting from, for example, two ends of a long hallway or landings at the upper and lower landings of a flight of stairs.
 Multiway switching is done using special switches that have additional contacts.

 Materials

-Earlier switches were made of porcelain in the surface-mounted version and operated as a rotary switch with a rotary mechanism.
+Earlier switches were made of porcelain were surface-mounted and used a rotary mechanism.
 Later, more durable Bakelite and Ebonite was used.
-Today they are made of modern plastics, like Polycarbonate or fire resistant ABS.
-Some switches may also be manufactured from other plastics like polyamide, polypropylene or pvc but mainly limited to wire mounted switches (like night lamp switches) mainly due to reduced weight, and most such switches are not used in high power devices (mainly table lamps, table fans, some radios) mainly up to 2 amperes.
-In some cases, especially in hospitals and other public facilities, exposed parts of light switches are made of antimicrobial materials such as copper, for infection control.
+Today they are made of modern plastics, like polycarbonate or fire-resistant ABS.
+Some switches may also be manufactured from other plastics like polyamide, polypropylene or PVC but these are usually limited to wire mounted switches (like night lamp switches), mainly due to reduced weight.
+Most such switches are used with low power devices such as table lamps, up to about 2 amperes.